 Painted kitchen cabinets are a major interior design trend in in 2019.
-In reaction to years of white-painted cabinets (and honey-stained oak before that), more and more homeowners are choosing to go bold.
-A wide range of colors are appearing in the kitchen, with dark, moody tones among the most popular.
-Designers are mixing and matching colors for a unique look.
-We've chosen some of the most attractive trends in colored kitchen cabinets for 2019.
+In reaction to years dominated by an all-white palette (and honey-stained oak before that), more and more homeowners are choosing to go bold.
+Many different tasteful kitchen cabinet colors are appearing, with dark, moody tones among the most popular.
+Designers are mixing and matching timeless kitchen cabinet colors for a unique look.
+We've chosen some of the most attractive trends in kitchen cabinet paint color for 2019.

 Ballard Kitchen and Basement | CRD Design Build